 What jobs do Newnham Economics students go on to do?

 There are a growing number of specialised occupations open to graduates in the social sciences: in industry, finance and the civil service economists are to an increasing extent employed in a professional capacity.
 Although some students go directly into financial or industrial employment such as merchant banking, stockbroking, retail banking, investment analysis, industrial management, marketing etc., others obtain training in chartered accountancy or a master’s degree in business administration before pursuing similar careers in the city or in industry.

 Are there any A-level subjects that are particularly useful?

 A prior acquaintance with economics is not required for admission.
-However, given the technical nature of the Economics Tripos, it is essential for applicants to have studied mathematics at A2-level (or equivalent).
+However, given the technical nature of the Economics Tripos, it is essential for candidates to have studied mathematics at A-level (or equivalent).
 Studying further mathematics is also strongly recommended.
-The qualities that we seek in applicants are those which indicate the potential to derive the greatest intellectual enjoyment and educational benefit from the Economics course: the ability to think analytically; good numeracy skills; the capability to marshal large amounts of information in order to form a balanced judgement about an issue; and a genuine enthusiasm for studying economic affairs.
+The qualities that we seek in candidates are those which indicate the potential to derive the greatest intellectual enjoyment and educational benefit from the Economics course: the ability to think analytically; good numeracy skills; the capability to marshal large amounts of information in order to form a balanced judgement about an issue; and a genuine enthusiasm for studying economic affairs.